eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 The power strap sets itself apart by being able to adapt to the skiers' unique needs.
 In today's market, there are different types of power straps, each with its own unique shape, features, and construction.
 Each of these models is geared towards a particular skier and the needs that they need filled.
 This allows for fine-tuning to be done to the boot by boot-fitters around the world, whether a preference toward a snug race-like boot setup or a relaxed fit for leisurely blue-bird days, power straps allow a fine tune fit.

 The fit is important to any piece of gear, but a power strap can help reduce overall movement in the feet to feel comfortable all the way to the last run.
-By eliminating pressure points and unnecessary movement, the power strap keeps your foot where it needs to be throughout the turn to help provide the best feedback from the skis and the boots.
+By eliminating pressure points and unnecessary movement, the power strap keeps the foot where it needs to be throughout the turn to help provide the best feedback from the skis and the boots.

 ### Types